You bought new running shoes three weeks before your race.

 Your shoe continues to compress, but the rate of change slows dramatically after 200 miles.

-That translates to roughly 3-4 weeks if you’re logging 40-50 miles per week, or 5-6 weeks if you’re running 25-30 miles per week.
+That’s roughly 3–4 weeks at 40–50 miles per week, or 5–6 weeks at 25–30 miles per week.

-If you’re within 100 miles of race day and your shoes are completely new, the injury and blister risk rises sharply.
+If you’re within 100 miles of race day and your shoes are completely new, injury and blister risk rises sharply.

 What Happens Inside Your Running Shoe During Break-In?